ArkThis/AHA_ObjectWorld/AHA-Features.md

 There will probably be some sane defaults, well-supported conventions and of course proper standards.
 All living alongside each other.

 Object spaces may be sub-spaces of other object spaces.
-And of course, since they're AHA objects, they may be related to other MoDOs.
+And of course, since they're AHA objects, they may be related to other Objects.

-Now when you switch your "Linux-MoDO-Desktop" (Ctrl+Alt+Left/Right), you switch your object storage space working context:
+Now when you switch your "Linux-Object-Desktop" (Ctrl+Alt+Left/Right), you switch your object storage space working context:

 In that "context" (=object space & its (transition) rules), can you access the "data objects" you'd like to work/interact with - or merely enjoy or share?